How To: Create a Gallery Wall

-Determine the size and style of the frames you want to use.
-You can mix them up, or go for all vintage or all modern – whatever gives it your own personal style!
-Place your photos in a floating frame, or add a mat to make it feel more like a piece of art.
-You can do it yourself (Target and Michael’s are great places for frames), or have this company do all the heavy lifting: Use this coupon to try Framebridge $15 off your order http://fbuy.me/v/jen_1925
+Let’s decide the size and style of the frames you want to use.
+Go for all vintage, all modern, or give it a mix as per your personal style!
+Place your photos in a floating frame, or add a mat to hide unsightly edges and give the eye a place to rest.
+It’s possible to do this all yourself (check your local vintage shop for treasured frames), or hire a service do the heavy lifting for you!
+Use this coupon to try Framebridge with $15 off your order http://fbuy.me/v/jen_1925

-Choose the photos that make you happiest & send them to get printed in the sizes you plan out.
+Choose and size the photos that make you happiest & send off to be printed.
 These babies ship directly to your front door. https://www.nationsphotolab.com/allprints.aspx

-Hang them up & revel in your mad design skills!
+Hang them up & revel in glory.
+You have design skills!

-Our own client Melissa wanted to honor her son’s love for drawing.
-We let Andrew (see below mini artist age 5) choose his three favorite pieces he created in art class, brought them to FedEx to blow them up and had them printed on art archival paper, matted and framed in 24 x 36 wood frames.
+Our lovely client Melissa wanted to honor her son’s love for drawing.
+We empowered the son, Andrew (see below mini artist age 5), to display his work.
+He choose his three favorite pieces, we brought them to FedEx for scanning and graphic adjustments and then had them printed on art archival paper.
+Next, we had them matted and framed in 24 x 36 wood frames.
 Now he’s the Picasso of his own room!

 Want to know more design tricks?